Colinaheron/cs300/README.md

 Handling hash collisions in the hash table implementation Balancing the BST to maintain optimal performance

-These challenges were overcome through careful algorithm design and implementation.
+I overcame these challenges through careful algorithm design and implementation.

 This project expanded my approach to software design by:
 Emphasizing the importance of choosing appropriate data structures